EliasBinder/file-server-sdk/docs/webhooks.md

 # Webhooks and Callbacks Guide

 Webhooks allow your application to receive real-time notifications when pipelines complete or fail.
-This guide explains how to implement and handle webhooks.
+This guide explains how to implement and handle webhooks with pipeline ID tracking.

-## How Webhooks Work

-When you execute a pipeline with a webhook URL and callbacks:
+## Overview of the Webhook Flow

+The webhook system now supports explicit pipeline ID management:

-1. Your application registers callbacks with the client
+1. Your application generates a unique pipeline ID using `gen_uuid()`
+2. Optionally: Store a placeholder entry in your database with the pipeline ID
-2. The client sends the pipeline to the server with the webhook URL
+3. The client sends the pipeline to the server with the pipeline ID and webhook URL
-3. The pipeline server executes the pipeline asynchronously
+4. The pipeline server executes the pipeline asynchronously
-4. Upon completion (success or failure), the server makes an HTTP POST request to your webhook URL
+5. Upon completion (success or failure), the server makes an HTTP POST request to your webhook URL
-5. Your application's webhook handler processes the callback and executes the appropriate callback function
+6. Your application's webhook handler receives the pipeline ID in the callback

+This workflow allows you to:
+- Track pipeline execution in your database
+- Link pipelines to user sessions or business entities
+- Pre-allocate storage or resources before execution
+- Update records with results when the webhook fires

 ## Setting Up Webhooks

-### Basic Webhook Execution
+### Basic Webhook Execution with ID Management

 ```perl
 use FileServerSdk::Client;